JetBrains/intellij-sdk-docs/topics/_shared/snippets.md

 <snippet id="apiChangesJavaVersion">

-> Java 17 is required ([blog post](https://blog.jetbrains.com/platform/2022/08/intellij-project-migrates-to-java-17/)) when targeting 2022.2 or later only.
+> Java 17 is required ([blog post](https://blog.jetbrains.com/platform/2022/08/intellij-project-migrates-to-java-17/)) when targeting 2022.2 and later only.
 >
 > Java 11 is required ([blog post](https://blog.jetbrains.com/platform/2020/09/intellij-project-migrates-to-java-11/)) when targeting 2020.3 and later only.
 >